Levomethadone

 Levomethadone, sold under the brand name L-Polamidon among others, is a synthetic opioid analgesic and antitussive which is marketed in Europe and is used for pain management and in opioid maintenance therapy.
-In addition to being used as a pharmaceutical drug itself, levomethadone is the main therapeutic component of methadone.
+In addition to being used as a pharmaceutical drug itself, levomethadone is also the main therapeutic component of methadone, which is a racemic mixture of levomethadone (R-methadone) and dextromethadone (S-methadone).

-Levomethadone is used for narcotic maintenance in place of, or in some cases alongside as an alternative, to racemic methadone, owing to concern about the cardiotoxic and QT-prolonging action of racemic methadone being primarily caused by the dextrorotatory enantiomer, dextromethadone.
+Levomethadone is used for narcotic maintenance in place of, or in some cases alongside as an alternative, to racemic methadone, owing to concern that the cardiotoxic and QT-prolonging action of racemic methadone might be primarily caused by dextromethadone.

 Pharmacology

 Pharmacodynamics

 Levomethadone has approximately 50x the potency of the S-(+)-enantiomer as well as greater μ-opioid receptor selectivity.
 Accordingly, it is about twice as potent as methadone by weight and its effects are virtually identical in comparison.
 In addition to its activity at the opioid receptors, levomethadone has been found to act as a weak competitive antagonist of the N-methyl-D-aspartate (NMDA) receptor complex and as a potent noncompetitive antagonist of the α_{3}β_{4} nicotinic acetylcholine (nACh) receptor.